Deep Variational Generative Models for Audio-visual Speech Separation: Introduction

 \section{Introduction}

-\IEEEPARstart{S}peech (or speaker) separation, sometimes referred to as the ``cocktail party problem'' \cite{The_Cocktail_Party_Problem}, is the problem of separating speech sources from a mixture involving several speakers.
+Speech (or speaker) separation, sometimes referred to as the ``cocktail party problem'' \cite{The_Cocktail_Party_Problem}, is the problem of separating speech sources from a mixture involving several speakers.
 This is a fundamental task in signal processing with a wide range of applications.
 In the literature, traditional methods are typically audio-only, for instance based on \ac{NMF} \cite{NMF_SS_Lee2000, NMF_SS_book} or independent component analysis (ICA) \cite{ICA_SS}.
 Given that the visual modality can provide very useful information, one important question is how to jointly exploit audio and visual data.

-Audio-visual speech separation has been recenly addressed in the framework of \ac{DNN}.
+Audio-visual speech separation has been recently addressed in the framework of \ac{DNN}.
 For example, speech enhancement, which is a special case of speech separation, has been successfully addressed in \cite{gabbay2018visual}, where a neural network model is trained to map noisy audio and the associated visual data to clean audio data.
 Thus, the visual modality plays an important role allowing to separate speech by treating all the undesired speech sources as noise.
 Some carefully designed neural networks architectures are also proposed in \cite{Face_Landmark_based_Speaker_independent_Audio_visual_Speech_Enhancement_in_Multi_talker_Environments} to learn a time-frequency mask, exploiting an additional face landmark detector trained on a separate image dataset.
 However, the second speech considered as the only source of noise is shared among training set and test set.
-Perhaps the most similar work close to the problem we are dealing with is \cite{Looking_to_Listen_Audio_Visual_Speech_Separation}.
-Nevertheless, this method relies on a huge dataset of synchronized audio-visual data including thousands of hours of video segments from the Web.
+Perhaps the most similar works to the problem we are dealing with are~\cite{Looking_to_Listen_Audio_Visual_Speech_Separation,gao2021visualvoice}.
+Nevertheless, such methods rely on a huge dataset of synchronized audio-visual data including thousands of hours of video segments from the Web.
 These DNN-based approaches are versatile to integrate visual information into their architecture.
 However, they are subject to poor generalization to unseen noise types and require a highly diverse training noise dataset.